dmartnz1/spig_coding_challenge-react/README.md

 ## React Version

-This application consumes the data from the API endpoint https://sfof9o2xn8.execute-api.us-east-1.amazonaws.com/books and displays to via a single page with functionality including searching/filtering, sorting, and pagination.
+This application consumes the data from the API endpoint https://sfof9o2xn8.execute-api.us-east-1.amazonaws.com/books and displays it via a single page with functionality including searching/filtering, sorting, and pagination.

 ## Logic